 In Mill Canyon birding was slow, adding BCCH and MOCH as wall as RBNU in the forested area, and Horned Grebe, Greater Scaup and Belted Kingfisher at the river at the end of the canyon road.

 On the drive to Spokane we saw a Short-eared Owl in Spokane County as twilight came on as is typical with this species.
+White-winged Crossbills at Mt.
+Spokane State Park.

 Today we headed to Mt.
 Spokane SP where White-winged and Red Crossbills were easily seen right near the parking lot, and just down the road from there Pine Grosbeak and Townsend’s Solitaire.
+Red Crossbills again at Mt.
+Spokane SP.
+Do you think the bird on the upper right is a WWCR?

 We stopped at several places on the way down the hill, with few birds, then at the Feryn Conservation Area while looking for and not adding Rough-legged Hawk we did add American Kestrel and Ring-necked Pheaasnt.
 The surprise stop of the day was at the Wandermere Golf Course Lake, hoping for Barrow’s Goldeneye, and getting that along with most of the other ducks hoped for in the county.
 The rest of the afternoon, a drive to and around Turnbull NWR was largely a bust.
 Incredibly few birds, but 2 Moose, and on the way out a few waterfowl on a pond near the blocked entrance to the refuge.